jbakse/major_studio_1/content/syllabus.md

 Whether the course is a lecture, seminar or studio, faculty will assess each student’s performance against all of the assessment criteria in determining the student’s final grade.

-### Slack
-Slack is an important resource for this class.
-Students should check it at least daily for announcements.

 ### Delays
 In rare instances, I may be delayed arriving to class.
 If I have not arrived by the time class is scheduled to start, you must wait a minimum of thirty minutes for my arrival.
 In the event that I will miss class entirely, a message will be posted on Slack and sent by email indicating your assignment for the next class meeting.